 Palladium has seen increasing demand from industrial users, as well as from jewelers and investors – through their purchase of Exchange Traded Funds (ETFs), in addition to physical holdings of ingots and bullion coins.
 Given the extended lead times needed to increase production by way of new mining operations, the reliability of sufficient supply to meet these increasing demands is coming into question.
 This is causing greatly increased interest on the part of investors, not only in Asia but also in the U.S. and Canada, who now want to hold physical palladium and platinum (PGMs).

 This dynamic has created a situation about which well-known investor Rick Rule comments, "Because of demand, palladium prices can rise.
 Because of supply, the price must rise."
 An investor who is aware of this evolving situation might choose to take a position in say an ETF, a mining stock (after suitable research on the company), simply purchase palladium ingots or choose from a variety of bullion coins, such as the .999 fine Canadian Palladium Maple Leaf shown here.

 The Second element of a successful investing plan has to do with establishing and following a personal money management process – e.g. deciding how much to commit beforehand, using a stop loss on stock buys, not adding to a losing position (except when buying in tranches – see later), and even taking profits from time to time, perhaps when you've scored a double on your position – what Doug Casey (coined by Marin Katusa) calls the "Casey Free Ride."
 In this situation when your position has earned a 100% profit, you might sell one-half, taking out what was invested for your original stake.

-The Third, and most critical, element of a successful investment plan, and for the purpose of this report the primary focus, is having a firm grip on your mind – the "secret tool" – that virtually every successful investor has learned to control, if not master.
+The Third, and most critical, element of a successful investment plan, and for this report the primary focus, is having a firm grip on your mind – the "secret tool" – that virtually every successful investor has learned to control if not master.

 "The bigger the base, the stronger the upside case."